Flag of The Flag of the Central African Republic

 He didn't live to see his country become fully independent.
 On March 29, 1959, just months after the flag's adoption, Boganda died in a mysterious plane crash.
 The circumstances have never been satisfactorily explained.
 He was 48.
 Independence came on August 13, 1960, without him, but his flag endured as one of his most tangible legacies.

-Here's what makes that endurance extraordinary: unlike many post-colonial African flags that were later changed after coups or regime changes, the Central African Republic's flag has remained unaltered since 1958.
-It survived even the eccentric reign of Emperor Bokassa I, who seized power in 1965, crowned himself emperor in a lavish ceremony in 1977, and rebranded the country as the Central African Empire.
+Many post-colonial African flags were changed after coups or regime changes.
+This one has not been altered since 1958.
+It survived even Emperor Bokassa I, who seized power in 1965, crowned himself emperor in a lavish ceremony in 1977, and rebranded the country as the Central African Empire.
 Bokassa changed a great deal.
-He didn't change the flag.
+He did not change the flag.

-Look at the flag and you'll see something that doesn't quite fit any familiar category.
-Four horizontal stripes, blue, white, green, and yellow from top to bottom, are bisected by a single vertical red stripe running through the center.
-The result is a six-panel grid, a cruciform layout that's genuinely rare among national flags.
-Very few sovereign nations combine horizontal and vertical stripes intersecting this way, which makes the CAR flag instantly recognizable in any lineup.
+Four horizontal stripes, blue, white, green, and yellow from top to bottom, are cut by a single vertical red stripe through the center.
+The result is a six-panel grid, a cruciform layout that is genuinely rare among national flags.
+Very few countries intersect horizontal and vertical stripes this way, which makes the CAR flag easy to pick out in a lineup.

-In the upper-left corner, against the blue field, sits a yellow five-pointed star.
-Boganda called it "the guiding star of the people," a beacon of independence and progress.
+In the upper-left corner, against the blue, sits a yellow five-pointed star.
+Boganda called it the guiding star of the people.

-The colors carry layered meanings, and they're worth unpacking together rather than in isolation.
-Blue evokes the sky and freedom, but it also nods to France.
-White stands for peace and dignity.
-Green represents the dense equatorial forests that cover much of the country's south, a nod to natural wealth.
-Yellow captures the golden savanna of the north and, more abstractly, the tolerance needed to hold a diverse nation together.
-And red, that central stripe, is the blood shed by the nation's people and the shared blood of all humanity.
-It's the only color that appears in both the pan-African and French palettes, which is precisely why Boganda placed it at the heart of the design.
+The colors work better read together than one at a time.
+Blue is the sky and freedom, and also France.
+White is peace and dignity.
+Green is the dense equatorial forest across the south of the country.
+Yellow is the savanna of the north and, more abstractly, the tolerance needed to hold a diverse nation together.
+Red, the central stripe, is the blood shed by the country's people and the shared blood of all humanity.
+It is the only color in both the pan-African and French palettes, which is why Boganda put it at the center.

-The proportions are 3:5, height to width.
-The red vertical stripe and four horizontal stripes are all of equal width.
-Geometrically, it's tidy.
-Symbolically, it's ambitious.
+The proportions are 3:5, height to width, and the five stripes are all of equal width.

-The Central African Republic has endured more than its share of political chaos: coups in 1965, 1979, 1981, 2003, and 2013, along with civil wars and foreign military interventions.
-Through all of it, no government has altered the flag.
-That kind of continuity is almost unheard of in a nation marked by such instability.
+The Central African Republic has had more than its share of political chaos: coups in 1965, 1979, 1981, 2003, and 2013, along with civil wars and foreign military interventions.
+No government has altered the flag through any of it.

-When Bokassa declared himself Emperor in 1976, he adopted elaborate imperial standards and personal heraldry, but he left the national flag alone.
-Perhaps even he understood that some symbols carry a moral weight that's dangerous to tamper with.
-Or perhaps he simply had bigger concerns, like ordering a jewel-encrusted imperial crown from Paris.
+When Bokassa declared himself Emperor in 1976 he adopted elaborate imperial standards and personal heraldry but left the national flag alone.
+Perhaps he understood that some symbols are dangerous to touch.
+Or perhaps he had other priorities, like ordering a jewel-encrusted imperial crown from Paris.

-The flag's persistence suggests something important: Boganda's message of reconciliation has retained a kind of authority that transcends any single regime.
-The flag functions as a unifying emblem even when the state itself fractures.
-During the devastating 2013–2014 sectarian crisis, when Séléka rebels and anti-balaka militias tore the country apart along religious lines, the flag was invoked by both sides and by peacekeeping advocates as a symbol of national unity.
-It belonged to everyone, which meant no one could claim it exclusively.
+Boganda's message has held some authority beyond any single regime.
+During the 2013-2014 sectarian crisis, when Séléka rebels and anti-balaka militias tore the country apart along religious lines, both sides and the peacekeeping advocates invoked the flag as a symbol of national unity.
+It belonged to everyone, which meant nobody could claim it exclusively.

 Across West and Central Africa, the pan-African palette is everywhere.
 Chad's flag uses blue, yellow, and red.
 Mali's uses green, gold, and red.
 Guinea's uses red, yellow, and green.
 Cameroon layers pan-African stripes with a central star.
 But none of these flags deliberately incorporates the French blue in the way the CAR flag does.
 Boganda's design stands alone in its explicit fusion of African and European traditions.

-His design philosophy mirrored his broader political vision, captured in the Sango phrase "Zô kwé zô," meaning "Every person is a person."
-It was an egalitarian creed that influenced everything from his constitutional ideas to his flag's color scheme.
-The flag of South Africa, adopted in 1994, has drawn occasional comparisons for similarly attempting to merge different heritages into a single composition, though the two flags are visually and historically distinct.
-What they share is intent: the belief that a flag can model the unity a nation aspires to, even if it hasn't yet achieved it.
+The design followed his politics, summarized in the Sango phrase "Zô kwé zô," meaning "Every person is a person."
+That creed ran through his constitutional ideas as well as his color scheme.
+South Africa's 1994 flag draws occasional comparisons for a similar attempt to merge heritages into one composition, though the two flags look nothing alike and came from different centuries.
+What they share is the assumption that a flag can model a unity the country has not reached yet.

 The flag flies at all government buildings, military installations, and embassies.
 Its use is governed by provisions in the national constitution; Title I, Article 17 of the 2016 constitution formally defines the national flag.
 There's no separate Flag Day, but the flag features prominently in Independence Day celebrations on August 13 and Republic Day on December 1, the anniversary of the flag's own adoption.